 Advanced Academic Courses (ACC) are offered in the academic areas of English language arts, mathematics, science, and social studies, world language, and computer science to students enrolled in grades 6-12.

 Advanced Placement (AP) courses are offered in the academic areas of English language arts, mathematics, science, and social studies as well as in fine arts, world language, and computer science to students enrolled in grades 9-12.
-Participation in AAC/AP is based on a policy of open enrollment, so no screening is required for registration.
+Participation in AAC/AP is based on a policy of open enrollment, so no screening is required for registration as long as the student has met any prerequisite courses required by College Board and/or TEA.
 Students and parents should carefully examine the information below prior to selecting an AAC/AP course or courses.
 Decisions about placement are often one of the more difficult choices that parents face when their students are considering courses for the next school year.
 The decision to enroll in AAC/AP ultimately rests with parents and students.
 The school can provide powerful input through teacher recommendation, communication with parents regarding the challenges of the AAC/AP curriculum, and information about indicators of student success.

 AAC/AP courses are designed to challenge motivated students and prepare them for success in college level course work in high school and in college.
-These courses typically move at a faster pace, are more academically challenging, and require learning that is more independent and homework than other courses.
+These courses typically move at a faster pace, are more academically challenging, and require learning that is more independent and require an additional time commitment for homework and studying than other courses and require additional time commitment for homework and studying than other courses.